SwapneelM/DeepJet/README.md

 The preparation for the training consists of the following steps
 ====

-- define the data structure for the training (example in modules/datastructures/TrainData_template.py) for simplicity, copy the file to TrainData_template.py and adjust it.
+- define the data structure for the training (example at `modules/datastructures/TrainData_DeepJet.py`) for simplicity, copy the file to `TrainData_your_template.py` and adjust it.
-  Define a new class name (e.g. TrainData_template), leave the inheritance untouched
+  Define a new class name (e.g. TrainData_your_template), **leave the inheritance from the original `TrainData_DeepJet` file untouched**

-- convert the root file to the data strucure for training using DeepJetCore tools:
+- convert the root file to the data strucure for training from `DeepJetCore/bin`:
   ```
   convertFromRoot.py -i /path/to/the/root/ntuple/list_of_root_files.txt -o /output/path/that/needs/some/disk/space -c TrainData_myclass
   ```

   This step can take a while.

 - prepare the training file and the model.
 Please refer to DeepJet/Train/XXX_template.reference.py

 Training